nayyara-airlangga/schwarzchat/README.md

 - Google Sign Up and Sign In
 - Text Messaging
 - Message Timestamp
-- Message History
-- File Type Messages (e.g. images, PDFs, .txt, etc.)
+- File Type Messages (e.g. images, PDFs, .txt, videos, etc.)
 - URLs

 ## Features to be added

--
+_To be decided_

 ## Prerequisites